 Granite is a natural stone, and to keep it beautiful, you should avoid putting certain cleaners on it.
-Ammonia, bleach, vinegar, lemon or other citrus should never be used because they have a low pH, and their acidic properties will weaken the seal and etch the stone over time.
+Ammonia, bleach, vinegar, lemon, or another citrus should never be used because they have a low pH, and their acidic properties will weaken the seal and etch the stone over time.

 Unfortunately, at around $7 per bottle, the cost of commercially made granite cleaner can add up quickly.
 If, like me, you prefer to save your money and still enjoy all the shiny beauty of clean granite countertops, you can make your own (neutral pH) granite cleaner for pennies!